-- Be currently enrolled in college or recently graduated.
+- Be currently enrolled in college or have recently graduated.

 - Be hardworking, energetic, team-oriented, and self-motivated.

 - Reside in, or be able to relocate to Atlanta during the course of your internship.

-- Have a strong desire to work in either Theatre Management or Production, and express this interest in the Intern application.
+- Have a strong desire to work in either Theater Management or Production, and express this interest on the Intern application.

-- Theatre Management interns should have knowledge of Microsoft Office.
+- Theater Management interns should have knowledge of Microsoft Office.
 Knowledge of Tessitura helpful, but not required.

 - Production interns must have the ability to lift 30 pounds.